byl222/BIS-244-Group-B/README.md

 # BIS-244-Group-B
 Focus: How college tuition prices change throughout the years. https://www.tuitiontracker.org
-We will use a line graph displaying how the prices are increasing, we can use multiple lines displaying the changes for Private and public institutions
+We will use a line graph displaying a contrast and comparision between the tuition of private and public universities has changed over the course of a few decades.